Beating Broke

 Trip to the Beach

 You can hit the beach for some daytime relaxation and fun.
-Or for a more romantic date, try going to the beach an hour before sunset.
+Or, for a more romantic date, try going to the beach an hour before sunset.
 There’s nothing better on a summer night than walking the beach, feeling the cool breeze, and watching the sunset.

 Hike

-Hiking can give you a chance to see how adventurous the other person is and to see how he or she handles difficult situations, if you take a more challenging trail.
-Or, you can opt to take an easier trail and just have fun seeing the scenery and spending time together in nature.
+Hiking can give you a chance to see how adventurous the other person is and to see how he or she handles difficulty if you take a more challenging trail.
+Or, you can opt to take an easier trail and have fun seeing the scenery and spending time together in nature.

 Geocaching

 Take your sweetie on an adventure.
+Geocaching is a free treasure hunt about which some people are almost cultish.
 Using GPS, find the nearby coordinates and the treasure that someone else has hidden.
-Geocaching is a free treasure hunt that some people are almost cultish about.
-This is a fun way to spend an afternoon.

 Cook Together

 You both have to eat, so why not cook together?
 This activity gives you a chance to see how you work together as a team and delegate responsibility, plus you get to eat something that’s (hopefully) tasty after all of your hard work.
+If you have a good few hours to spend on preparation, you could even turn it into a little romantic restaurant-style dinner at home.
+You can get dressed up, perhaps with your favorite perfume (plus some extra True Pheromones to make yourself even more appealing), set a beautiful table with candles, flowers, etc., and recreate a special meal that the two of you have had in the past.

-If you do have a bit of money to spend, you can make cooking together more of an adventure by buying a meal kit like HelloFresh.
-If you can’t afford that, Blue Apron has all of their recipes online for free.
+If you have a bit of money to spend, you can make cooking together more of an adventure by buying a meal kit like HelloFresh.
+If you can’t afford that, Blue Apron has all of its recipes online for free.
 Just buy the ingredients you need.

 Eat2Explore has boxes that include recipes for three meals from another country.
-The box includes directions, the sauces and spices you need, and a little bit of information about the country.
+Each box has directions, the sauces and spices you need, and a little bit of information about the country.
 You supply the ingredient.
-We’ve used several of these boxes and really enjoyed trying foods from other countries.
+We’ve used several of these boxes and enjoyed trying foods from other countries.

 My husband and I cooked together at least two or three times a week when we were dating.
 We both still like to cook, but now we take shifts—one cooks, one does the dishes.
 We figure when the kids are grown, we’ll have more time to cook together like we did when we were dating.